MicrosoftDocs/Viva/Viva/topics/topic-experiences- knowledge-managers.md

 ## Knowledge manager role

-The Knowledge Manager’s role is to help curate and improve the quality of an organization’s knowledge base.
+The knowledge manager’s role is to help curate and improve the quality of an organization’s knowledge base.
 Knowledge Managers help create and maintain the quality of the organization’s knowledge base by:

 - Managing topics in Viva Topics, including creating, confirming, editing, deleting, or removing topics